Grattan Scholars - Research Themes

 In spite of significant social change, the use of a proportional electoral system and no obvious voter bias, the number of Irish female legislators (TDs) remains low by international standards.
 Building on the Department of Political Science's significant research expertise in comparative politics current research aims to move beyond the study of electoral results and voter data to examine the pool of potential candidates, exploring why qualified women do not put themselves forward for election.

-Grattan Scholar Lisa Keenan is researching on the topic of political careers and ambition under the supervision of Professor Gail McElroy.
+2013 Grattan Scholar Lisa Keenan has undertaken research on the underrepresentation of women in political life in the Republic of Ireland under the supervision of Professor Gail McElroy.

 Professor Gail McElroy